jhpyle/docassemble/_docs/functions.md

-The [`command()`] line redirects the user to the sign-in page, but tells the sign-in page that when the user logs in, the user should be directed back to the same interview.
+The [`command()`] line redirects the user to the sign-in page, but tells the sign-in page that when the user logs in, the user should be directed back to the same interview session.

 The reference to `user_info_saved` before `interview_finished` ensures that before the user sees the last screen of the interview, some code